HILLMAN CAR CLUB

 DPO – Dumb Previous Owner / Dreaded Previous Owner.
 This is the idiot who made your car a restorer's nightmare by fitting Whitworth nuts on SAE studs, and by welding on parts that need to be removed for routine maintenance.

 HSC – "Husky Sports Convertible."
-Light-hearted reference to the Sunbeam Alpine (a sports convertible) whose floorpan design was derived directly from that of the Hillman Husky.
+Light-hearted reference to the Sunbeam Alpine (a sports convertible) whose original floorpan design was derived directly from that of the Hillman Husky.

 LBC – Little British Car, such as the Hillman Minx or Hillman Imp.